area9innovation/flow9/tools/dsl/wase/readme.md

 	counter : mutable i32 = 0;
 	export secret : i32 = 0xdeadbeaf;
 	export changes : mutable f32 = 3.1341;
+	// Exports this global to the host with the name "external" export "external" internal : i32 = 1;

 TODO:
 - Extend the type checker to check mutability of globals